frontenddogma/web-development-glossary/manuscript/o.md

 : → Operating System

 OSI Model
 : A conceptual model that characterizes and standardizes the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
 Its goal is the interoperability of diverse communication systems with standard communication protocols.
 The model partitions a communication system into abstraction layers.
 The original version of the model had seven layers, namely the physical, data link, network, transport, session, presentation, and application layers.
-The OSI Model was first in defined in 1978.&nbsp;[†](#w-osi-model)
+The OSI Model was first defined in 1978.&nbsp;[†](#w-osi-model)

 OTA
 : → Over the Air